 Inclusionary Housing NYC

 If you are in an R10 Zoning district and not within a mandatory or designated inclusionary district you can still choose to do Inclusionary Housing.
 There will be no penalty if you do not.
 You will follow the typical zoning floor area ratio of 10 for noninclusionary buildings.
-You will have the optional Inclusionary Housing Bonus bringing you to FAR of 12.
-This is the highest FAR for residential zones.
+You will have the optional Inclusionary Housing Bonus bringing you to an FAR of 12.
 There may be areas where R10 districts also have Mandatory requirements.
 You may be in a designated area where you have the bonus or alternatively a penalty depending what you choose.